-Q. As someone who came from a fairly career conservative South Asian family, how did you break the conversation with your parents about pursuing acting full-time, and how did you ultimately get them to come around to your side?
+Q. As someone who came from a fairly career conservative South Asian family, how did you break the news to your parents about pursuing acting?

 A. It was a gradual progression.
 I just started doing things.
 I didn’t really ask for permission.
 I was a little bit bold.
 And as I mentioned, as I was starting McKinsey and even before that, I had already begun to explore the entertainment world.

 And I shared my work with them.
 With the modeling stuff, I really didn’t know how they were going to react.
 They were extremely proud when I did the Miss India America pageant.
 But again, I didn’t even tell them about that.
 I just did it, and I only told them two weeks ahead of time.
 I’m like, “Hey, I’m doing this.
 Hope you can come watch!”
 And they were totally supportive of it.